helmiau/xdrtheme-themename/README.md

 <br>
 <h3 align="center">
-• How to use this template •
+• How to use this template and apply it to your theme •
 </h3>

 1. Click [Use this template button](https://github.com/helmiau/xdrtheme-themename/generate) then give template/repo name by following format **```xdrtheme-your_theme_name```** without any space there.
 Change **your_theme_name** with your own theme name (without space).